 But how do we account for the Japan experience?
 It is now in its third lost decade, with the Nikkei index at little more than a half of what it was in 1989!
 How long is the long-term?

 Would Japanese investors buy into the concept of long-term thinking?

 We are looking at a speculative bubble here, much like the well-known tulip bubble of 18th century Holland or the less-known narwhal tusk bubble of about the same time.

 Thanks to the alleged curative and aphrodisiac properties of ground-up narwhal tusk powder, the tusks were priced at three times their weight in gold.The Japanese stock market in 1989 was much closer to a bubble than to a normally operating stock market.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us